By Justin Rossow

 Come, Holy Spirit, and shape a life of faithful following in me!
 Amen.

-Editor’s Note: this blog was adapted from the Introduction to the book Your Next Step: A Personal Guide to Following Jesus by Justin Rossow, Next Step Press, forthcoming.
+Editor’s Note: this blog was adapted from the book My Next Step: A How-To Companion for People Who Want to Follow Jesus (But Sometimes Get Stuck) Volume 1: Getting Started by Justin Rossow, Next Step Press., 2022.